 Coursera community means that I belong to a group that cares about education and cares about helping others.
+It means that I am not alone, that teaching really pays off

 Our spotlight this week is on Manuel Ataíde.
 Manuel is a Mentor in Learning How to Learn: Powerful mental tools to help you master tough subjects.